 - Even natural crystal antiperspirants contain some aluminum in the form of potassium alum or ammonium alum.

-These aluminum compounds are the active ingredient in antiperspirant, they cause the swelling that blocks the sweat ducts.
+It's the aluminum compounds that cause the swelling that blocks the sweat ducts.
 This is BAD NEWS for humans who use want to use antiperspirant.

 Why is aluminum bad in personal care products?

-It turns out that aluminum is a neurotoxin that should not be in the human body.
+It turns out there is evidence that aluminum is a neurotoxin that should not be in the human body.

 - Aluminum has been found in increased concentrations in people with Alzheimer’s disease.